AIBC staff can be reached at:

 Jenelyn oversees the Registration and Licensing Department, including operations and personnel, and is responsible for all regulatory aspects of the registration of architects and associates, and the licensing of architectural firms at the AIBC.
 This includes the overall coordination of the Intern Architect Program, Architectural Technologists Program, Alternative Qualifications processes, Certificates of Practice, and Temporary Licences.
 She is also responsible for the registration of architects through the Canadian Architectural Reciprocity Agreement and other international mutual recognition agreements including the Mutual Recognition Agreement with NCARB, and the APEC Architect Project.
 As well, Jenelyn oversees the AIBC’s Broadly Experienced Applicant (BEA) Program and coordinates with the CACB regarding their Broadly Experienced Foreign Architect (BEFA) Program and alternative qualifications programs.
 She supports the duties of the AIBC Registration Board and its committees, and serves as the primary liaison with the Canadian Architectural Licensing Authorities (CALA), its committees, and the Canadian Architectural Certification Board (CACB).

-Kim is responsible for providing coordination of architectural firm registrations including firm applications, firm incorporations, and firm updates.
+Kim is responsible for the coordination of architectural firm registrations including firm applications, firm incorporations, and firm updates.
 She administers the register of Certificates of Practice for architectural firms, as well as Temporary Licenses and status changes.
 Kim also coordinates the annual firm update process, and assists with the administration of annual fee renewal notices for firms and temporary licenses.
 She is the primary contact for all inquiries regarding firm registrations and information requests, temporary licenses, and related status changes.

 Registration Special Projects Coordinator